hanhanwu/Hanhan_Break_the_Limits/Ideas_Spark/Ideas_Notes.md

 ## Silicon Valley Vancouver? 🍀
 * It seems that some sillicon valley companies are creating offices in Vancouver.
 I just want to observe this trend and automate this observation.
 Won't need much data science technique but majorly data parsing.
 * [My Code][4]

+## DS Collaboration Hunting Platform
+* This is a platform just for people who are working on DS.
+People who come up with solutions and people who are look for solutions can find the opportunities of collaboration.
+  * Check whether there is simiar platform first (not just DS)
+  * Check whether there is NLP existing solution to match similar topics together first
+  * DIY DS methods
+    * Tag & entity match in NLP
+    * Topic match in NLP
+    * Recommendation System based on tags, topics, also will consider user feedback
+      * Try [Bayesian Adjusted Rating][5]?

 ## Bank Fantasy
 * I'm thinking to build my fantasy world, everything in this world has intelligence.
 One of the elements is a bank.